basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-Riak-from-Source.md

 If you do not have Erlang already installed, see [[Installing Erlang]].
 Don't worry, it's easy!

+Riak depends on source code located in multiple Git repositories; ensure that Git is also installed on the target system before attempting the build.

 <div class='note'>Riak will not compile with Clang.
 Please make sure your default C/C++ compiler is GCC.</div>

 ## Installation